-Because mumps can also involve the brain and its membranes, call the doctor immediately if your child has any of these symptoms: stiff neck, convulsions (seizures), extreme drowsiness, severe headache, or changes of consciousness.
+Because mumps can also involve the brain and its membranes, call the doctor immediately if your child was diagnosed with mumps and has any of these symptoms: stiff neck, convulsions (seizures), extreme drowsiness, severe headache, or changes of consciousness.
 Watch for abdominal pain that can mean involvement of the pancreas in either boys or girls or involvement of the ovaries in girls.
 In boys, watch for high fever with pain and swelling of the testicles.

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|